 With O.D.
 Donnell’s prodding, the company acquired Lincoln Oil Refining Company in June 1924.
 Along with the refinery came 17 service stations selling the “Linco” brand of gasoline, providing an unbroken link from the Ohio Oil Company’s wells to automobiles’ gas tanks.

 By 1926 and with expenses mounting, neither the first, second, nor third wildcat wells on the Transcontinental leases had found oil.
 Under terms of the agreement, the Ohio Oil Company was not obligated to undertake the expense of drilling the fourth well.
-Only the stubborn, very vocal, and persuasive objections of Chief Geologist Frank Clark convinced Ohio Oil Company Donnell to continue.
+Only the persuasive objections of Chief Geologist Frank Clark convinced Ohio Oil’s Donnell to continue.

-By 1997, the Yates field would yield a cumulative total of 1,336,948,451 barrels of oil, making it one of the most prolific oilfields in the world.
+The Yates field would yield a cumulative total of 1,336,948,451 barrels of oil by 1997, making it one of the most prolific oilfields in the world.
 The oilfield even inspired the comic strip “Alley Oop.”

-The Ohio Oil Company was soon shipping Yates field oil through its own pipelines southward to the company’s Del Rio market.
-Transcontinental’s refineries however, were north in Ft.
-Worth.
-With the 1929 stock market crash and onset of the Depression, the financially strapped Transcontinental sold out to the Ohio Oil Company for 1,848,051 shares of newly issued stock.
+Ohio Oil Company shipped the Yates field’s oil through company pipelines southward to the Del Rio market.
+Transcontinental’s refineries were north in Ft.
+Worth, and with the onset of the Great Depression, financially strapped Transcontinental sold out to Ohio Oil for more than 1.8 million shares of newly issued stock.